Code-Institute-Submissions/althea-bookshelf/README.md

 ### Unregistered Users
 * Home
-> As an unregistered users, they can search for a specific books from search area.
+- As an unregistered users, they can search for a specific books from search area.
-> They can see the list of books added on the database
+- They can see the list of books added on the database

 * The logo
-> Allows the users to go back to the home page
+- Allows the users to go back to the home page

 * Register
-> Allows users to create a new profile.
+- Allows users to create a new profile.
 Once created, they will be entitled to additional functionality.
-> They would need to create a username, password, their toddler's name and age.
+- They would need to create a username, password, their toddler's name and age.
+- Upon successful registration they will be redirected to the Profile Page

 * Log in
-> Allows users to login to their profile
+- Allow users to login to their profile for complete functionality

 ### Registered Users
 * Home
-> The users can search for a specific books from the search area.
+- The users can search for a specific books from the search area.
-> The users can see the list of added on the database
+- The users can see the list of added on the database
-> The users can add a review of the books already added
+- The users can add a review of the books already added
-> The users can update and/or delete the reviews they've added
+- The users can update and/or delete the reviews they've added
-> If the users have already added a book, they would have the ability to delete and/or update it
+- If the users have already added a book, they would have the ability to delete and/or update it

 * The logo
-> Allows the users to go back to the home page
+- Allows the users to go back to the home page

 * profile
-> Allows users to view the list of books they've added and their profile details
+- Allows users to view the list of books they've added and their profile details
-> Users will have the ability to delete added books from their profile
+- Users will have the ability to delete added books from their profile
-> Users will have the ability to delete their account when they wish to.
+- Users will have the ability to delete their account when they wish to.

 * Add Book
-> Allows the users to add book by filling out the add book form.
+- Allows the users to add book by filling out the add book form.

 ## Features Left to Implement
 * Contact form
-> This will allow the users to contact the site owner for any feedback and recommendations
+- This will allow the users to contact the site owner for any feedback and recommendations

 * Store Link
-> Add a link where the users can suggest how to purchase the books they've added
+- Add a link where the users can suggest how to purchase the books they've added

 * Admin User
-> This will allow the site owner to delete in-appropriate books added or reviews
+- This will allow the site owner to delete in-appropriate books added or reviews

 * Category
-> Add a category based on age group and part of the day the books are best to be read
+- Add a category based on age group and part of the day the books are best to be read

 # Testing
-For testing procedure please click [Testing.md]
+For testing procedure please click [Testing.md](https://github.com/gideongannaban/althea-bookshelf/blob/master/testing.md)

 # Deployment